Challenges in Obtaining Valid Causal Effect Estimates with Machine Learning Algorithms: Discussion

 But, as we have shown, for singly robust estimators this protection may not always be worth the price.
 Under our chosen data generating mechanisms, implementing each estimator using correct parametric models resulted in unbiased estimation.
-However, when implemented nonparametrically using the correct set of confounders, both g computation and inverse probability weighting were considerably biased, while both doubly robust approaches were much less biased.
-Indeed, TMLE was unbiased when the sample size was 600 or larger when the correct set of confounders was used.
-These results suggest that researchers should carefully weigh the benefits tradeoffs of using nonparametric methods with singly robust approaches.
+However, when implemented nonparametrically using the correct set of confounders, both g computation and inverse probability weighting were biased, while both doubly robust approaches were less biased.
+These results align with other work on the use of machine learning methods with double robust estimators,\cite{Zivich2020,Chernozhukov2018,Kennedy2016} and suggest that researchers should carefully weigh all considerations when using machine learning methods to estimate causal effects.

-Nonparametric doubly robust estimators perform better than nonparametric singly robust approaches because of the faster rates at which these estimators converge to the truth.
-Convergence rates are faster for doubly robust estimators because combining both exposure and outcome models results in a smaller error term, depending on the \textit{product} of errors from each approach.\cite{Kennedy2017} This means the doubly robust estimator can achieve parametric-type behavior (e.g., fast $\sqrt{N}$ rates and valid confidence intervals) even under weak nonparametric assumptions.
-When $\sqrt{N}$ rates are not achievable, modifications of the doubly robust estimator based on ``higher order'' influence functions can be shown to be optimal.\cite{Robins2008b,Diaz2016} However, at present, implementation of these higher-order estimators is considerably more complex.
-Nonparametric doubly robust-type methods have been extended to a wide variety of settings, including continuous\cite{Munoz2012,Kennedy2017b} and time-varying exposures,\cite{Kennedy2017c} instrumental variables,\cite{Ogburn2015} mediation,\cite{Tchetgen2012c} and missing data.\cite{Long2012,Sun2017}
+More specifically, our results suggest that when machine learning is used to quantify average treatment effects, researchers should employ the following techniques to maximize the performance of the estimation approach:

+\begin{itemize} \item[1.]
+Use doubly robust estimation methods.
+These included augmented inverse probability weighted or targeted minimum loss-based estimation, or both. \item[2.]
+Use sample splitting, also referred to as cross-fitting, double cross-fitting, or cross-validation, which improves estimation of standard errors and confidence interval coverage. \item[3.]
+Use a richly specified library of flexible regression, tree-based, gradient based, and other algorithms, that maximize the diversity of a given stacking algorithm. \item[4.]
+Include first and higher order interactions between selected adjustment variables in a given stacking algorithm.
+Additionally, one may include other transformations (e.g., log, non-product interactions, or polynomial terms), as well as consider the use of screening algorithms that remove unnecessary variable transformations. \end{itemize}